Scheri Fultineer brings to teaching her

 to residential landowners.

-Harvard Graduate School of Design and Masters of Theological Studies from
+Harvard Graduate School of Design and a Masters of Theological Studies from

 Harvard Divinity School.